 All criminal incidents and requests for assistance should be reported to the Security Operations Center.
-The HUP Security Department reports all criminal activity as well as other data to the Hospital Safety Committee, which reports data to the Health System Board of Trustees on a quarterly basis.
+The HUP Security Department reports all criminal activity as well as other data to the Hospital's Environment of Care Committee, which reports data to the Health System Board of Trustees on a quarterly basis.

 The HUP Security Department also reports criminal statistics to the University of Pennsylvania Police Department.